cybersec-angus/subd/README.md

 `pip3 install -r requirements.txt`
 <br>
 <br>
-This script requires the following packages:
+This script requires the following non-standard packages:
 -   schedule
 -   smtplib
 -   dnspython
 -   requests
+-   termcolor - To make it look pretty
+-   argparse
 -   paramiko - Used for the SSH connection tests*